nishitdudeja23/CREDIT-RISK-MANAGEMENT/README.md

 ## Project Title: Comprehensive Credit Risk Assessment Using Data Analytics

 ## Objective: To develop an advanced credit risk assessment model for evaluating the likelihood of loan defaults.
-This project aims to provide actionable insights for optimizing cash flow and managing working capital, aligning with the responsibilities of the CIB Research & Analytics - Payments - Global Trade & Working Capital Intern role at J.P.
-Morgan.

 ## Project Description: